 - Object code – the same instructions translated by a compiler into assembly (i.e., machine code).

-Each processor requires its own compiler, but as long as a compiler exists for the target device, the same source code can be compiled for many platforms.
+Each compiled language requires its own compiler for each processor type employed, but as long as a compiler exists for the target device, the same source code can be compiled for many platforms.
 The object code produced is optimized, predictable, and self-contained.
 Once compiled, the instructions are effectively locked in; they execute exactly as written with very little opportunity for alteration.

 3. Interpreted Languages